All Moms Should Deadlift, Period.

 Let's face it, as moms, we have to bend over and pick up heavy things!!
 I'm sharing this because I want to keep your spine safe!

-The disc in our back do not like repetitive forward bending, especially when lifting something heavy.
+The discs in our back do not like repetitive forward bending, especially when lifting something heavy.
 Preventing an injury to your back is really easy!!!!
 You just need to learn some proper mechanics and then get stronger.

 Say goodbye to back pain forever.
 Woohoo!
 And, of course, who doesn't want to feel strong?!
 Don't be intimidated by the name deadlift.
 It's just an exercise like any other and a movement pattern that the body goes through on a daily basis.